 Unfortunately, this is not possible.
 We can only offer our competitive rates by making purchasing agreements and selecting the supplying dealer ourselves.
-We will always consider your place of residence as far as possible.
+We always take your place of residence into account as much as possible.

 Can I add other options and/or accessories?